Table of Contents

 Importance of Using Fresh Ingredients

 Using fresh ingredients is critical to the success of your cheesecake.
-Fresh eggs, dairy, and fruit not only enhance the flavor but also improve the nutritional content.
+Fresh eggs, dairy, and fruit enhance the flavor and nutritional content.
 Avoid canned or pre-packaged products whenever possible to reduce sodium and preservatives.

 The Base